Seeratabbaskhan/DataLoaderApp/README.md

 Designing Details
 1- No extra Views are created for loading efficiency.
 2- Constraintlayout with guidelines are used where required.
-Brief description of the project and its purpose.

 ## Implementation Details